Christina J. Colclough

 Collective bargaining officers and negotiators

-The third and final group we will work with are those who are responsible for collective bargaining and negotiations as well as the union staff who are there to support them.
+The third and final group we worked with are those who are responsible for collective bargaining and negotiations as well as the union staff who are there to support them.
 As more and more workplaces and public services deploy digital tools and systems, and as many workers across the world have very few legal rights and protection, collective bargaining will be key to reshaping digitalisation so fundamental rights and freedoms are protected.

 The Negotiating Data Rights Tool - an online tool that step-by-step helps bargaining officers traverse the complex fields of data protection and managerial opaqueness with the aim to bridge legal gaps and ensure workers have strong, collective data rights.